Prospective Honors Students

 There are also many more scholarship opportunities available through UAF — including the Nanook Pledge, a four-year merit scholarship for incoming first-year, transfer and readmitted UAF students with awards ranging from $1,000 to $10,000.

 Study on the front lines of climate change at one of the world’s leading research universities.
-The Climate Scholar Program at UAF’s Honors College is your chance to work with leading climate and Arctic research scientists, and help create meaningful solutions that benefit local communities and the world.
+The Climate Scholars Program at UAF’s Honors College is your chance to work with leading climate and Arctic research scientists, and help create meaningful solutions that benefit local communities and the world.

 The Honors College is a community of curious, energetic and talented people like you who want to make a difference.
 It’s a great place to make friends, take part in fun activities and much more.